manublanco/Centro-de-Videoconferencias/README.md

-#Desarrollo de un centro de conferencias virtual basado en WebRtc
+#Development of a virtual conference center based on WebRTC

 ####Proyecto fin de carrera
-####Autor : Manuel Blanco
+####Author : Manuel Blanco
 ####Universidade da Coruña

 ***

-####Para el desarrollo de este proyecto utilizo licode y node-login.
+#### For the development of this project we use Licode and Node-login.

 * [Licode](https://github.com/ging/licode)
 * [Node-login](https://github.com/braitsch/node-login)